Non-vanishing of central $L$-values of the Gross family of elliptic curve: Descent on over the fields and

 \begin{prop} We have

 \end{prop}

-\begin{proof} We recall that $\pi$ is a fixed element of $\mst$ satisfying the factorisation $(\pi)=\fP^r$ in the ring of integers of $\mst$ for some $r\geq 1$.
+\begin{proof} Let~$\pi$ be a fixed element of~$\mst$ satisfying the factorisation $(\pi)=\fP^r$ for some integer $r\geq 1$.
 For each integer $n \geq 1$, we have the short exact sequence

-where $\Sel^\CW_{\pi^n}(B/K)$ is defined in a similar manner for $B_{\pi^n}$, and we write $u_n$ for the right hand homomorphism in this sequence.
+where $\Sel^\CW_{\pi^n}(B/K)$ is defined in a similar manner for~$B_{\pi^n}$, and we write $u_n$ for the right hand homomorphism in this sequence.
 On the other hand, by the definition of the Selmer group $\Sel_{\pi^{*n}}(B/K)$, we have the natural homomorphism

-Note that the groups on the right of \eqref{2.5} and \eqref{2.6} are dual to each other by Tate local duality and self-dualness of $B$.
-By the modified Poitou--Tate sequence (see, for example, \cite[Section 3.3]{bas}), we conclude that $\Coker(u_n)$ is equal to the Pontryagin dual of $\Im(s_n)$ for all $n \geq 1$.
+Note that the groups on the right of \eqref{2.5} and \eqref{2.6} are dual to each other by Tate local duality and self-dualness of~$B$.
+By the modified Poitou--Tate sequence (see, for example, \cite[Section~3.3]{bas}), we conclude that $\Coker(u_n)$ is equal to the Pontryagin dual of~$\Im(s_n)$ for all $n \geq 1$.
 Hence, writing $u_\infty$ for the inductive limit of the maps $u_n$ as $n \to \infty$, it follows that $\Coker(u_\infty)$ is dual to the image of the map $\fs_\infty = \varprojlim_{n}s_n$, where

-But by Remark \ref{finiteness}, $B(K)$ and $\Sha(B/K)(\fP^*)$ are both finite.
+From Corollary~\ref{sel-p-inf}, both $B(K)$ and $\Sha(B/K)(\fP^*)$ are finite.
 It follows that $\varprojlim_{n}\Sel_{{\pi^*}^n}(B/K)$ is isormorphic to $B(K)(\fP^*)$, which is cyclic of order 2.
 Moreover, $\fs_\infty$ is injective because $\CW$ is non-empty.
-Thus, the cokernel of $u_\infty$ has order equal to $\#(B(K)(\fP^*))$.
-Our theorem now follows on taking the inductive limit over all $n \geq 1$ of the exact sequences \eqref{2.5} and combining with Lemma \ref{t2.1} and Corollary~\ref{sel-p-inf}. \end{proof}
+Thus, the cokernel of~$u_\infty$ has order equal to $\#(B(K)(\fP^*))$.
+The result now follows on taking the inductive limit over all $n \geq 1$ of the exact sequences \eqref{2.5} and combining with Lemma~\ref{t2.1} and Corollary~\ref{sel-p-inf}. \end{proof}

-Let $F=K(B_{\fP^2})$.
-One can easily show that the degree of $F$ over $K$ is equal to $2$.
-The next theorem is Theorem 2.4 of \cite{CL}.
+Let~$F=K(B_{\fP^2})$.
+One can easily show that the degree of~$F$ over~$K$ is equal to~$2$.
+The next proposition is Theorem 2.4 of \cite{CL}.